justinb91011/NLP-Projects/README.md

 ### 5. [`rnn-language-model`](./rnn-language-model)
 **Character-Level Neural Language Modeling**

-Step into the world of neural networks with this from-scratch implementation of a recurrent neural network.
-No fancy frameworks here - just pure NumPy and mathematical intuition.
-Watch as the network learns to predict characters one by one, eventually generating surprisingly coherent text.
+This project dives into the world of neural networks with a from-scratch implementation of a recurrent neural network.
+The network learns to predict characters one by one, eventually generating surprisingly coherent text.

 **Key Features:**
 - Complete RNN implementation with forward and backward passes